hospotho/Image-Viewer/readme.md

 The standalone `image-viewer.js` should work on all modern browsers, and you can use it on your own website.

-You can also run your own activation script using Tampermonkey or other alternatives to start `image-viewer.js`.
+You can also use `image-viewer.js` with your own script by Tampermonkey or other alternatives.

 ## ToDo